euphario/uploadToSalesforce/README.md

 ❯ ./uploadToSalesforce -output result.csv -upload fileToUpload.json
 ```

+This should automatically open your web browser, and if not otherwise specified, `http://localhost:3000`.
+Once the page is displayed, please click on the Salesforce picture to log into your instance.
+Once completed, click on `Upload`

+### Input file
 The format of the input file is a JSON array that describe the files to upload, the `LinkedEntityId` must be correct and can be a list separated by commas.

 ```json